mayconcarlete/falloutshelterbackend/README.md

 ## Why use UpdateAgeDecorator and how its works

  Without this decorator, every time that we want to set a new time with move-time route, we would need to update all rows/keys in our database, this could be very costly over time as data grows.
-So with this decorator we handle with this issue by make just a request to a saved date in out database and  make the difference between dweller and date.
-Avoiding update all rows/keys everytime that we want to set a new time.</br>
+So with this decorator we handle with this issue by make just a request to a saved date in out database and  make the difference between dweller and date, avoiding update all rows/keys everytime that we want to set a new time.</br>

 ![alt text](https://user-images.githubusercontent.com/6265325/126900773-b0f5bb3f-26b4-4256-9373-6a01e7d1a6ee.png)